RyanChristian4427/preact-typescript-redux-template/README.md

 This is a template project used to bootstrap a new Preact App.
 This is built using the Preact-CLI.

-This template includes routing, global state management, Typescript, SCSS (Bulma, to be specific) as well as easy API requests with Axios and JWT management.
+This template includes routing, global state management, Typescript, SCSS (Bulma, to be specific) as well as easy API requests with Redaxios and JWT management.

 ## Getting Started